QMSH

 → 'handling experimental directives (such as #osds) correctly for parallel elements'

-Supported: Editor, Kernel, Sandbox, Exchange
+Supported: Kernel, Inspector, Editor, Sandbox, Exchange

 TODO: -